Engineering Note

 }

-Queues smooth out traffic and prevent synchronous bottlenecks.
+Queues smooth out traffic spikes and prevent slow work from blocking user-facing request flows.

 if (queue.length > threshold) {